ISibboI/evalexpr/README.md

 A function is defined as a `Function` instance.
 It contains two properties, the `argument_amount` and the `function`.
 The `function` is a boxed `Fn(&[Value]) -> Result<Value, Error>`.
-The `argument_amount` determines the length of the slice that is passed to `function`.
+The `argument_amount` determines the length of the slice that is passed to `function` if it is `Some(_)`, otherwise the function is defined to take an arbitrary amount of arguments.
 It is verified on execution by the crate and does not need to be verified by the `function`.

 Be aware that functions need to verify the types of values that are passed to them.